hlomphosibeko/lins-api/README.md

 * Oisin, a Tutor of CI, helped me with getting my workspaces set up as I was struggling with the commands given to set it up.
 * The Moments Walkthrough helped me set up my workspaces and also with the content.
 * My Mentor helped with the fixes on my project and making sure the project is functioning as it should.
+* Roman, a tutor at CI, helped with the Avatar image as it was not appearing.
 * I wanted a reminder on how to create handleClick, I got help from [Stackoverflow](https://stackoverflow.com/questions/75640164/react-router-to-redirect-new-page-using-a-button-onclick/75640182)